christine-M9/christine-M9/README.md

 -
 - 👀 I’m interested in Software Engineering as a Full-Stack Developer.
 -
-- 🌱 I’m currently learning Javascript.
+- 🌱 I’m currently learning React.
 -
 - 📫 Reach me on christinekhekama99@gmail.com